matter-labs/zksync-web-era-docs/docs/reference/concepts/hyperscaling.md

 </div>

-Second, Hyperchains will be able to permissionlessly join and exit the ecosystem, adding or removing all their assets to the common pool in the Shared Bridge.
+2. In addition, Hyperchains will be able to permissionlessly join and exit the ecosystem, adding or removing all their assets to the common pool in the Shared Bridge.
 Joining is self-explanatory, everyone will have the right to boot up new Hyperchains and join the ecosystem in a Chain Factory contract.

 Exiting will usually not be a similarly wise decision, as interoperability will be lost with other Hyperchains.
 However, the ecosystem could sometimes upgrade due to governance, and in this case, it is imperative that each Hyperchain have the right to rage quit.
 In this case, there will be a mandatory upgrade period during which the Hyperchains that disagrees with the upgrade can exit in a coordinated fashion.